patelb200/comp-sci/algorithms/recursion/tower-of-hanoi.md

 Input n disks:
 1. Move top n - 1 disks from rod 1 to rod 2
-   - Use rod 3 as an aux
+   - Use rod 3 as an aux rod
 2. Move 1 disk from rod 1 to rod 3
-3. Move top n - 1 disks from peg 2 to peg 3
+3. Move top n - 1 disks from rod 2 to rod 3
-   - use rod 1 as an aux
+   - use rod 1 as an aux rod

 ## Solution
 disk - number of disks
-start - starting peg
+start - starting rod
-end - ending peg
+end - ending rod

 ``` java
 public void towerOfHanoi(int disks) {